cakephp/docs/en/appendices/orm-migration.rst

 ``toArray`` or any method inherited from ref:`collection<collection-objects>`, will result in the query being executed and results returned to you.

-The biggest different you will find when coming from CakePHP 2.x is that ``find('first')`` does not exist anymore.
+The biggest difference you will find when coming from CakePHP 2.x is that ``find('first')`` does not exist anymore.
 There is a trivial replacement for it, and it is the ``first`` method::